Headfirst for Halos: Critical reception

 Several reviews for I Brought You My Bullets, You Brought Me Your Love highlighted "Headfirst for Halos" as a standout track from the album.
 Jesse Lord of IGN wrote that the song's combination of upbeat music and strong lyrics as "showcasing their morose cleverness in the bargain", and that the "sheer brilliance of this juxtaposition" was why he liked My Chemical Romance.
 McClelland described the song as a song that was "primed and ready for radio", and "sets you tumbling into olde tyme punk memories".
 A staff writer of Sputnikmusic, who was largely critical of the full album, described "Headfirst for Halos" as a "very good" song.
 Megan Ritt of Consequence wrote that "Headfirst for Halos" was "all rises and falls, the sweet up and down, the essential and opposing halves of a greater universal whole", and that the song's contrasting music and lyrics made it "utterly irresistible".

 The song has appeared on several rankings for the band's best songs.
-Margaret Farrell of Stereogum considered "Headfirst for Halos" as the band's eighth best song, describing it as a "chaotic masterpiece" and a "deeply graphic depiction of depression and suicide.".
-Cassie Whitt of Loudwire and Clhoe Spinks of Gigwise ranked it twelfth and twenty-third in the band's discography respectively, with Spinks describing it as the first taste listeners would get of My Chemical Romance's "penchant for the grandiose, complex guitar riffs, and their commanding sound", and that the song was "messy" in a way that encouraged the listener to "let go and kick and flail" to the song.
+Margaret Farrell of Stereogum considered "Headfirst for Halos" as the band's eighth best song, describing it as a "chaotic masterpiece" and a "deeply graphic depiction of depression and suicide."
+Cassie Whitt of Loudwire and Chloe Spinks of Gigwise ranked it twelfth and twenty-third in the band's discography respectively, with Spinks describing it as the first taste listeners would get of My Chemical Romance's "penchant for the grandiose, complex guitar riffs, and their commanding sound", and that the song was "messy" in a way that encouraged the listener to "let go and kick and flail" to the song.

 Credits and personnel

-Credits are adapted from Apple Music.
+Credits are taken from I Brought You My Bullets, You Brought Me Your Love CD booklet.